He had a yellow cat that wouldn't leave his home.

 - Brick Joke: Johnson blows the house up, sending him flying into the air and killing him.
-Now an angel, he joyfully mocks the cat, now that he has escaped from its irritating presence, when his own plummeting body smashes the cat dead — leaving nine little cat angels to follow him through eternity.
+Now a ghost, he joyfully mocks the cat, now that he has escaped from its irritating presence, when his own plummeting body smashes the cat dead — leaving nine little cat ghosts to follow him through eternity.

-- Cats Have Nine Lives: As the angelic Mr. Johnson learns to his horror.
+- Cats Have Nine Lives: As the ghost of Mr. Johnson learns to his horror.

-- Chained to a Railway: Old Mr Johnson drives a handcar over no fewer than seven (if not more) women and a cow, before derailing on a beetle (which subsequently divides neatly in two).
+- Chained to a Railway: Mr. Johnson drives a handcar over no fewer than seven (if not more) women and a cow, before derailing on a beetle (which subsequently divides neatly in two).

-- Curse Cut Short: When Mr. Johnson sees the cow (see above), he blurts out, "What the fff—?" and is cut off by the cow mooing.
+- Curse Cut Short: When Mr. Johnson sees the cow tied to the railway tracks, he blurts out, "What the fff—?" and is cut off by the cow mooing.